 Some of the first settlers of this family name were:

 Cavalier Settlers in Canada in the 19th Century

 - Peter Toussaint Cavalier, who landed in Canada in 1832

-- Michael James Cavalier, American Democrat politician, Candidate for New York State Senate 51st District, 1956
+- Michael James Cavalier, American Democratic Party politician, Candidate for New York State Senate 51st District, 1956

 - Jean Cavalier (1681-1740), British major-general, Lieutenant-Governor of Jersey, born 28 Nov.
 1681 at Ribaute, near Anduze

 - Robert Cavalier de La Salle Sieur (1643-1687), French explorer

 - Cavalier Léon Bertrand, Professor at the London Fencing Club, London, England

 - ^ https://namecensus.com/most_common_surnames.htm